mcolomerr/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Mariona is a Computational Biology and Bioinformatics master student at ETH Zürich.
-She is a physics graduate from the University of Barcelona.
-Last year Mariona was an exchange student at KTH Stockholm and was awarded a Maria Yzuel fellowship to do my Bachelor Thesis at the Institute of Photonic Sciences.
-She is also fond of education and scientific outreach.
+I am a Computational Biology and Bioinformatics master student at ETH Zürich.
+I am a Physics graduate from the University of Barcelona.
+Last year I was an exchange student at KTH Stockholm and was awarded a Maria Yzuel fellowship to do my Bachelor Thesis at the Institute of Photonic Sciences.
+I am also fond of education and scientific outreach.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.